 Contorni (side dish) vegetables (vedure) or salad (insalata) needs to be ordered separately

-Dolce (desert) includes cakes, gelatos, etc but very often seasonal fresh fruit,
+Dolce (dessert) includes Geato 9of course), cakes, pastries, etc but very often seasonal fresh fruit,

 During the week most Italians will eat at least a primo and secondo piatto and probably fruit as well.